naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Performance optimizations for large trees
 - Data caching to minimize API calls
 - Configuration flexibility for all components
+- Special handling for MRCA nodes and polyphyletic subtrees

 ### Testing Strategy
 - Comprehensive test coverage using pytest